Newport News Shipbuilding: Navy orders before and during World War II

 By 1940 the Navy had ordered a battleship, seven more aircraft carriers and four cruisers.
-During World War II, NNS built ships as part of the U.S. Government's Emergency Shipbuilding Program, and swiftly filled requests for "Liberty ships" that were needed during the war.
+During World War II, NNS built ships as part of the U.S. government's Emergency Shipbuilding Program, and swiftly filled requests for "Liberty ships" that were needed during the war.
 It founded the North Carolina Shipbuilding Company, an emergency yard on the banks of the Cape Fear River and launched its first Liberty ship before the end of 1941, building 243 ships in all, including 186 Libertys.
 For its contributions during the war, the Navy awarded the company its "E" pennant for excellence in shipbuilding.
 NNS ranked 23rd among United States corporations in the value of wartime production contracts.

 Post-war ships

-In the post-war years NNS built the famous passenger liner SS United States, which set a transatlantic speed record that still stands today.
-In 1954 NNS, Westinghouse and the Navy developed and built a prototype nuclear reactor for a carrier propulsion system.
+In the post-war years NNS built the passenger liner SS United States, which set a transatlantic speed record that still stands today.
+In 1954 NNS, Westinghouse and the US Navy developed and built a prototype nuclear reactor for a carrier propulsion system.
 NNS designed USS Enterprise in 1960.
 In 1959 NNS launched its first nuclear-powered submarine, USS Robert E. Lee.

 In the 1970s, NNS launched two of the largest tankers ever built in the western hemisphere and also constructed three liquefied natural gas carriers – at over 390,000 deadweight tons, the largest ever built in the United States.
-NNS and Westinghouse Electric Company jointly form Offshore Power Systems to build floating nuclear power plants for Public Service Electric and Gas Company.
+NNS and Westinghouse Electric Company jointly formed Offshore Power Systems to build floating nuclear power plants for Public Service Electric and Gas Company.

 In the 1980s, NNS produced a variety of Navy products, including Nimitz-class nuclear aircraft carriers and Los Angeles-class nuclear attack submarines.
-Since 1999 the shipyard has produced only warships for the Navy.
+Since 1999 the shipyard has only produced warships for the Navy.

 Submarine building problems

-In 2007, the US Navy found that workers had used incorrect metal to fuse together pipes and joints on submarines under construction and this could have led to cracking and leaks.
+In 2007, the US Navy found that workers had used the incorrect metal to fuse together pipes and joints on submarines under construction and this could have eventually led to cracking and leaks.
 In 2009 it was found that bolts and fasteners in weapons-handling systems on four Navy submarines, New Mexico, North Carolina, Missouri, and California, were installed incorrectly, delaying the launching of the boats while the problems were corrected.